 Welfare reform and changes to Government policy and legislation continue to place additional pressures on the role of the Housing Options Team.
-Homeless legislation has significantly changed in the last two years with additional focus on homeless prevention and provides eligible households access to homeless advice and assistance irrespective of priority need or intentionality.
-The Housing Options Team have embraced changes and have worked closely with partners to achieve positive outcomes.
-The Housing Options Team have been pragmatic in its approach to these challenges and evolved our way of working in order to meet the needs of vulnerable households in Stafford borough.
+Homeless legislation has significantly changed in the last two years with additional focus on homeless prevention and providing all eligible households access to homeless advice and assistance, irrespective of priority need or intentionality.
+The Housing Options Team have embraced such changes and have worked closely with partners in order to achieve positive outcomes.
+The Housing Options Team have been pragmatic in its approach to these challenges and evolved the way of working in order to meet the needs of vulnerable households within Stafford Borough.

-Households Accessing the Housing Options Service
+2 Households Accessing the Housing Options Service